 In my youth we took many family driving vacations in the summer, often heading eastward from Chicago to visit relatives in New Jersey and on Cape Cod.
 I know at some point we visited revolutionary memorials at Lexington and Concord and I guessed Gettysburg might be much the same.
 There is the vaguest memory from my childhood of my parents taking us to some civil war monument and getting so much grief from their disinterested children it was never attempted again.
 (I also remember the melodramatic eye-rolls my sisters, brothers, and I would give every time the station wagon pulled over to a roadside historical marker.
 As an adult I stop at every marker I can, partly from grown-up intellectual curiosity, partly from guilt, and partly to show my own kids that my sainted parents were right all along.)

 The experience of the Gettysburg National Military Park is almost too enormous to put into words.
 First of all the place is unbelievably vast.
 It’s nothing like quaint Bunker Hill in Boston but sprawls over nearly ten square miles.
 It is also breathtakingly picturesque and not especially near much else besides rolling Pennsylvania farmland.
 Since living in Maine I have come to learn how many soldiers from my adopted state fought in the conflict and how critical their participation was.
-After an “exhausting” drive along well-paved roads at 65 miles per hour, I tried to fathom a soldier being there before cars and the interstate highway system.
+After an “exhausting” drive along well-paved roads at 65 miles per hour, I tried to fathom a soldier traveling here before cars and the interstate highway system.
 I also tried to imagine over 150,000 soldiers engaged in battle here and attempted to comprehend how a third of them died on the battlefield and many more died of injury and the illnesses that followed.

 After a morning surrounded by natural beauty and the ghosts of unfathomable tragedy, I set off to see my dear friend Cindy Bee who is currently living in Hinton, West Virginia, about five hours’ drive in the direction I have been heading.
 My mind raced with questions.
 Cindy, aside from being a remarkable master beekeeper, a talented writer, and among the kindest people I have ever met, is an expert on the Civil War.
 She politely refers to the conflict as the War Between the States.
 Her people are from Tennessee and they are more apt to use the term “War of Northern Aggression.”
 In fact a distant relative of hers, General Barnard Elliott Bee, was famous for providing Thomas “Stonewall” Jackson his nickname.
 (That same day, at the battle of Bull Run, Gen. Bee was wounded in the stomach by an artillery shell and died the following day.)